genxium/DelayNoMore/README.md

+Please refer to [DelayNoMoreUnity](https://github.com/genxium/DelayNoMoreUnity) for a Unity rebuild with .net backend.

 # Preface

 This project is a demo for a websocket-based rollback netcode inspired by [GGPO](https://github.com/pond3r/ggpo/blob/master/doc/README.md).

 [Demo recorded over INTERNET (Phone-Wifi v.s.
 PC-Wifi UDP holepunched) using an input delay of 6 frames](https://pan.baidu.com/s/1UArwqDShLoPjYppjjqsTqQ?pwd=10wc), and it feels SMOOTH when playing!